peterzieba/5Vpld/README.md

 To get it working under Linux with Wine, you'll need winetricks so you can install mfc40 and mfc42.
 On Ubuntu Linux, this would look something like:

+<code>dpkg --add-architecture i386
-<code>sudo apt-get install wine winetricks playonlinux
-winetricks mfc40 mfc42
+sudo apt-get install wine wine32:i386 winetricks playonlinux innoextract WINEARCH=win32 WINEPREFIX=~/.wine wine wineboot winetricks mfc40 mfc42
+wine awincupl.exe
 </code>

 Furthermore, if you are intending on working with the ATF150x parts, you should probably grab the newer fitters out of the Atmel Prochip package.
 The utilities in this repository will refuse to work with the old fitters.